 TPL provided their internal projection of load growth, which is replicated below in Figure 25.
-Ultimately, this data was chosen to represent the total yearly generation in the BAU because of TPL’s firsthand experience operating Tonga’s grid.
-When compared with the preceding tables, TPL’s projection appears to match a moving average of historical growth, making it inclusive of factors like population growth.
+Ultimately, these data were chosen to represent the total yearly generation in the BAU because of TPL’s first-hand experience operating Tonga’s grid.
+When compared with the preceding tables, TPL’s projection appears to match a moving average of historical growth, making it inclusive of factors such as population growth.
 Because of varied population growth estimates, this was not included in the model as a separate variable to model load growth.
 Household appliance ownership data, and commercial load models were then used to estimate yearly consumption by end-use as described in Section 2.1.
-Using a similar methodology to the transportation BAU, the electricity BAU was brought to the common metric of CO2e emissions which is shown in Figure 26.
+Using a similar methodology to the transportation BAU, the electricity BAU was brought to the common metric of CO2e emissions, which is shown in Figure 26.